Love Comes

 "Love Comes" is a song recorded by British girl group Bananarama.
 It was released on 6 September 2009 as the lead single from their tenth studio album Viva.

-Song information

-"Love Comes" was released on 6 September 2009 as digital download single and 7 September 2009 in physical vinyl and CD format as the first single from the duo's album Viva.
+The single reached number 44 on the UK Singles Chart.

+Background

 The song was written by Bananarama members Sara Dallin and Keren Woodward and producer Ian Masterson.
-The b-side for the CD single is a new version of their 1983 hit "Cruel Summer", while the b-side tracks for the vinyl editions are cover versions.
+The B-side for the CD single is a new version of their 1983 hit "Cruel Summer", while the B-side tracks for the vinyl editions are cover versions.

 The song is the first single in the group's career where the members performed solo sections rather than harmonising as a group.

-The nine-track remix promo CD single was released in July 2009.

-The single peaked on the UK Singles Chart at number 44.

 Music video

 A music video for "Love Comes" was shot in London on 1 July 2009.
 The video features Dallin and Woodward in various retro outfits, and has both outdoor and studio settings.
 The theme of the video is a reflection on various fashion magazines and trends, with each scene intended to be a different 'glamour shot'.
 The song lyrics are projected onto backgrounds, and onto the girls themselves in most of the scenes.